 - Cell-based therapeutics

-Dr. Neville has extensively prosecuted domestic and foreign patents, provided due diligence analyses, handled interference, reexamination and opposition proceedings, as well as given non-infringement, patentability, freedom to operate and validity opinions.
+Kate has extensively prosecuted domestic and foreign patents, provided due diligence analyses, handled interference, reexamination and opposition proceedings, as well as given non-infringement, patentability, freedom-to-operate, and validity opinions.

-Prior to joining the firm, Dr. Neville earned her Ph.D. from the Department of Microbiology and Immunology at Northwestern University Medical School.
+Prior to joining the firm, she earned her Ph.D. from the Department of Microbiology and Immunology at Northwestern University Medical School.
 Her graduate work focused on experimental models of the autoimmune disease Multiple Sclerosis, specifically investigating potential therapeutic methods involved in the regulation of auto-reactive T cell function and their consequent effects on the progression of autoimmune disease.
-She received her B.S. in Biochemistry from the University of Notre Dame.
+She received her B.S. in biochemistry from the University of Notre Dame.

 - U.S. Patent and Trademark Office